-11/11/15 is the beginning of another stage of our life for the Yang family.
+11/11/15 is the beginning of another stage of our lives for the Yang family.

 The experience was totally different from Arthur’s time.
-During Arthur’s time, I was unprepared, I thought I was well-prepared but I would never expected my water bag to leak before the due date and neither were I prepared for an emergency c-section that led to after pregnancy complication which was rare yet did happened to certain women.
+During Arthur’s time, I was unprepared, I thought I was well-prepared but I would never be expected my water bag to leak before the due date and neither was I prepared for an emergency c-section that led to after pregnancy complication which was rare yet did happen to certain women.

 Thus for this pregnancy, I decided to go for elective c-section.
-Which many people asked me why I don’t want to try for Vbac, a well known procedure for those ladies with c-section and wanted to have a chance to try for natural birth.
-Yet for the safety of my baby and also based on my first delivery, I was having issues with dilation, I managed to convince my current gynae who is a pro-natural gynae to allow me to have c-section.
+Which many people asked me why I don’t want to try for VBAC, a well-known procedure for those ladies with c-section and wanted to have a chance to try for the natural birth.
+Yet for the safety of my baby and also based on my first delivery, I was having issues with dilation, I managed to convince my current Gynae who is a pro-natural Gynae to allow me to have c-section.

-For those who visited me would know, for my first delivery, I chose Thomson Medical Center (TMC) but this time round I went for Mt Alvernia (MAH).
-This was due to the change in my choice of gynae and this time round was a totally different experience.
-MAH has always being known for being one of the best maternity hospital with nurses that are very nice and caring toward patients and babies.
+For those who visited me would know, for my first delivery, I chose Thomson Medical Center (TMC) but this time around I went for Mt Alvernia (MAH).
+This was due to the change in my choice of Gynae and this time around was a totally different experience.
+MAH has always been known for being one of the best maternity hospitals with nurses that are very nice and caring toward patients and babies.
 This doesn’t mean the other hospitals are not good but among the mummies, MAH is one of the first to be considered beside TMC.
-The only different was, during my TMC’s stay as my previous gynae provided free ward upgrade from 4 bedded to 2 bedded thus I selected 4 bedded yet enjoyed the amenities of 2 bedded but for MAH, there isn’t any free upgrade and as I don’t like to stay alone, I chose 2 bedded.
+The only difference was, during my TMC’s stay as my previous Ggynae provided free ward upgrade from 4 bedded to 2 bedded thus I selected 4 bedded yet enjoyed the amenities of 2 bedded but for MAH, there isn’t any free upgrade and as I don’t like to stay alone, I chose 2 bedded.

-Thus my husband and I decided to check in at midnight under the advise of my gynae’s clinic assistant which arranged my operation to be in the early morning around 8 plus and if we chose to admit just before the operation, we need to arrive at 6am in the morning which I found it to be too tiring.
-Therefore, after having HDL steamboat, we immediately made our way to MAH.
+Thus my husband and I decided to check in at midnight under the advice of my gynae’s clinic assistant which arranged my operation to be in the early morning around 8 plus and if we chose to admit just before the operation, we need to arrive at 6 am in the morning which I found it to be too tiring.
+Therefore, after having HDL Steamboat, we immediately made our way to MAH.

-The process of admission took about an hour plus as by the time I went up to my ward, it was around 1 am plus.
-Sadly my husband wasn’t allowed to stay back as it was a shared room therefore he lingered at the lounge area while we waited for morning to arrive.
+The process of admission took about an hour plus as by the time I went up to my ward, it was around 1 am.
+Sadly my husband wasn’t allowed to stay back as it was a shared room, therefore, he lingered at the lounge area while we waited for morning to arrive.

-I didn’t really sleep except to chat with my neighbor who is my fellow November mummy group’s friend that chose to deliver same date as me and we booked the same room in order to keep one another company when our husbands couldn’t stay behind.
+I didn’t really sleep except to chat with my neighbour who is my fellow November mummy group’s friend that chose to deliver the same date as me and we booked the same room in order to keep one another company when our husbands couldn’t stay behind.

-Here are some photos my husband took in the OT while I were having the OP.
+Here are some photos my husband took in the OT while I was having the OP.

-After that I was sent to recovery area and followed by ward shortly after.
-I really could feel a different between this delivery and previous one.
-Even the whole process, I felt was much more smoother.
+After that, I was sent to the recovery area and followed by ward shortly after.
+I really could feel a difference between this delivery and previous one.
+Even the whole process, I felt was much smoother.
 And looking at Arthena, her smile so sweet.
 Arthur was knocked out for 3 days while she started to be awake since day 1.